MCIArb, BPTC (Kaplan) Very Competent, LLM (Cantab) 1st Class, BCL (Oxon), LLB Hons (Cardiff) 1st Class – Top of Year

 General Civil Law and Litigation

 James regularly undertakes work in civil matters.
-He has experience of fast track trials, small claims, CCMCs, applications, and drafting etc. His consumer credit hire experience includes successfully running complex and technical points of law.
+He has experience of fast track trials, small claims, CCMCs, applications, interlocutory hearings, and drafting etc. He also has experience of representing and advising various government bodies, including the: Home Office; Ministry of Justice; Department for Transport; Highways England; and Department for Work and Pensions.
+His credit hire experience includes successfully running complex and technical points of law.
+Examples of his work include:

 Court of Appeal